-- 5.1 In its budget for 2021/22, Council approved a new 20 year capital investment rolling programme was covering the years 2021/22 to 2040/41.
-This programme set out planned significant capital investment areas across the Council's Be The Future priorities.
-The programme allows investment to support wellbeing and economic performance and recovery across the four priority themes.
-During 2021/22 this programme has been reviewed and updated to cover the period to 2041/42.
-Appendix C summarises the expenditure across the 20 year programme by the four themes.
-Further detail of the capital programme is also provided within the General Fund Revenue and Capital Budget 2022/23 also on this agenda. - 5.2 The table below shows the gross expenditure across the 20 year programme, shown in detail for the first five years and summarised for each of the next five years, and the income expected for each of those years.
+5.1 In its budget for 2021/22, Council approved a new 20 year capital investment rolling programme covering the years 2021/22 to 2040/41.
+This programme set out planned significant capital investment areas across the Council's Be The Future priorities and allows investment to support wellbeing and economic performance and recovery.
+This programme is reviewed annually on a rolling basis and has been updated to cover the period up to 2043/44.
+Detail of the capital programme is provided within the General Fund Revenue and Capital Budget 2024/25 also on this agenda.

+- 5.2 The table below shows the gross expenditure across the 20 year programme, shown in detail for the first five years and summarised for each of the next five years, and the income expected for each of those years.
 The Gross Programme Limit represents the level of expenditure that can be incurred before external borrowing increases.
-This includes the income and repayments to external debt in the year, referred to as the funding envelope under the previous strategy, to minimise external debt.
-Table 1 indicates that over the period to 2041/42, there is a total of £227.051m available for capital investment without increasing borrowing.
-The Council's proposed programme (including carry forward from 2021/22) for the period 2022/23 2041/42 totals £254.135m, £27.084m above the Gross Programme Limit.
+This includes the income and repayments to external debt in the year, referred to as the funding envelope. - 5.3 Table 1 indicates that over the period to 2043/44, there is a total of £230.448m available for capital investment without increasing borrowing.
+The Council's proposed programme for the period 2024/25 to 2043/44 totals £239.970m, £9.522m above the Gross Programme Limit.
 This means that the Council's overall level of borrowing is expected to increase by this amount by the end of the 20 year programme.